The Raft is a beautiful story of a boy's summer with his grandmother…on a river…on a raft.

 The story opens with Nicky and his father leaving the city with Nicky complaining about having to spend the summer with his grandmother, who “doesn't even have a TV”.

 This is such a rich story!
-My main purpose in reading it to students this time of year is to help them connect with Nicky and be inspired to make choices for their summer that will get them outside – away from technology.
+My main purpose in reading it to my students this time of year is to help them connect with Nicky and be inspired to make choices for their summer that will get them outside – away from technology.

-BEFORE READING:
+BEFORE READING: Predictions

 Ask leading questions: